Santuario di Santa Maria della Pieve

 - E_UNESCO_HERITAGE

-The interior features three naves, a main altar, and two side altars in Baroque style.
-The simple and sober style is also found inside the church, but one is immediately struck by the harmony created between spaces and lights.
-Since the structure of the church is quite low, natural lighting is scarce; only the altar is illuminated by lights and candles.
-Despite this, the walls are illuminated by frescoes that have been brought to light thanks to restoration work.
-The cycle of frescoes dates back to the end of the 13th century - mid-15th century and originally covered most of the internal walls of the building, in addition to the pillars.
-Unfortunately, only a few remain today: various causes over the centuries contributed to this, but one of the main reasons was the whitewashing of the walls following the plague of 1630, as ordered by the Most Serene Republic of Venice.
+The walls are illuminated by frescoes that have been uncovered thanks to restoration work.
+The cycle of frescoes dates back to the late 13th century - mid-15th century and originally covered much of the internal walls of the building, as well as the pillars.
+Unfortunately, few remain today: various causes contributed over the centuries, but one of the main ones was the whitening of the walls following the plague of 1630, as ordered by the Republic of Venice.

 Recommended time of year